azmozaffari/Person-reID/README.md

 ### draw different histograms
 in draw hist.py file there are two functions for drawing the time difference histogram for all combinations of the camera and drawing features cosine similarity for different domains. python3 draw_hist.py --source_domain market --target_domain duke

+### extrcat hard negative samples
+The samples that have cosine similarity greater than the threshold will be extracted and saved in the hard_negative_samples dir pyhton3 hard_negative_samples_mining.py --gpu_ids 0 --source_domain market --target_domain duke  --threshold 0.7

 ### train GAN for negative samples
 ### extract time lift distribution